-Following is a brief summary of input values used parameters employed in the biotic transport component of the Clive Performance Assessment (PA) model that is the subject of this white paper.
+Following is a brief summary of input parameters used in the biotic transport component of the Clive Depleted Uranium Performance Assessment Model (Clive DU PA Model) that is the subject of this white paper.

-Table 1 lists the biological transport model parameter distributions for the Clive DU waste cell GoldSim Model that are summarized in this document.
-For a number of biotic parameters, site specific data were not available for the Clive site, so the GoldSim model makes use of biotic parameters for the same or similar species developed for the performance assessment of disposal cells at the Nevada National Security Site (NNSS, formerly the Nevada Test Site), with the assumption that these species-specific parameters do not vary greatly across North American desert types.
+Table 1 lists the biological transport model parameter distributions for the Clive DU PA Model that are summarized in this document.
+For a number of biotic parameters, site specific data were not available for the Clive site, so the Model makes use of biotic parameters for the same or similar species developed for the performance assessment of disposal cells at the Nevada National Security Site (NNSS, formerly the Nevada Test Site), with the assumption that these species-specific parameters do not vary greatly across North American desert types.
 The derivation of these NNSS parameters is detailed in the relevant NNSS documents (Neptune 2005a, 2005b, 2006).